GraphWalker/graphwalker.github.io/content/docs/path_generators_and_stop_conditions.md

 ---

-Path generators together with stop conditions will decide what strategy to use when generating a path through a model, and when to stop generating that path.
-Path generators can be daisy chained after each other.
-Multiple stop conditions can be used using logical OR, AND, \|\|, &&.
+Path generators together with stop conditions will decide what strategy is used when generating a path through a model, and when to stop generating that path.
+Path generators can be daisy chained one after another.
+Multiple stop conditions can be set using logical OR, AND: \|\|, &&.

 ## Generators